 That elastic texture in uncooked dough comes from gluten.
 It helps the dough to rise and keep shape when baked.
-Gluten is a protein found in cereal grains such as wheat, rye and barley.
+Gluten is a protein found in cereal grains such as wheat, rye, and barley.
 It is a mix of two proteins called glutenin and gliadin.
 Glutenin is 47% of the protein found in cereal grains.
 Gluten is what causes inflammation in the small intestines of people with an illness called celiac disease.
 Many people can also have a sensitivity or intolerance to it.

-Why be on the gluten free diet?
+Why be on the gluten-free diet?

 If you are struggling with digestive problems, it’s possible you may have a sensitivity to gluten or even a disease called Celiac.
-Celiac disease is the main reason for going on the gluten-free diet.
+Celiac disease is the main reason for going gluten-free.
 There are about 3 million Americans with the disease and many don’t even know they have it!
 When gluten is consumed, by a person with the disease, an autoimmune reaction happens in the body.
 This reaction inflames the small intestine and destroys the villi that absorb nutrients for the body.
-People with celiace disease experience symptoms such as constipation, weight gain or loss, diarrhea, gas, upset stomach, eczema and more.
+People with celiac disease experience symptoms such as constipation, weight gain or loss, diarrhea, gas, upset stomach, eczema and more.
 Celiac disease can even cause more serious or long term effects such as osteoporosis, osteopenia, cancer, infertility and other reproductive health problems or other autoimmune disorders.

-Although Celiac disease is the foremost reason for going on the gluten-free diet, intolerance or sensitivity to gluten can be another reason.
+Although Celiac disease is the foremost reason for going gluten-free intolerance or sensitivity to gluten can be another reason.
 People suffering from gluten intolerance may experience abdominal cramping, diarrhea, bloating and flatulence.
 Just like Celiac disease, symptoms appear after consuming foods and are similar to, yet not as severe as found in persons with the disease.
 An intolerance has not yet been proven to have long-lasting effects.
 Gluten sensitivity has many of the same symptoms as Celiac disease and affects around 18 million Americans.
 Sensitivity to gluten, however, does not cause long-lasting effects, such as osteoporosis, damage to the intestines, cancer, infertility and other effects seen in Celiac disease.